 Agency: Robin communicates to him that they won’t have much time together if he’s still trying to settle things with his wife.

-Purpose: She tells him that they won’t have much time together.
-She says this not only because he’ll be trying to get everything in order with his wife, but because she’ll be leaving the weekend to go stay with her parents for a week in Tucson.
+Purpose: She says this not only because he’ll be trying to get everything in order with his wife, but because she’ll be leaving the weekend to go stay with her parents for a week in Tucson.

 Bernadine Harris